illuminairy-ai/snowflake-ai/README.md

 Snowflake-AI
 =======

 *Snowflake_AI* is a Snowflake-centric **Enterprise AI/ML** framework with tight integration of popular Python data science libraries, e.g., *Pandas*, *Scikit-Learn*, *Tensorflow*, *Pytorch*, *MLFlow*, etc. This project simplifies the process of integrating your company's Snowflake data with those popular libraries, making it easier to develop and deploy machine learning models.
+Currently, this support OAuth and SAML SSO Snowflake Connection, Streamlit Apps development framework and initial Snowpandas.

 Installation
 ------